Interior Clarity: High CRI Lighting for Leather Restoration

 Why CRI 95+ is the New Professional Standard

-Methodology Note (Spectral Analysis Modeling): Our analysis of color accuracy assumes a standard observer model as defined by ANSI C78.377-2017.
+Methodology Note (Spectral Analysis Modeling): Our analysis of color accuracy assumes a standard observer model as defined by [Standard] ANSI C78.377-2017.
 This modeling is based on typical chromaticity quadrangles and is intended as a technical baseline for shop environment design, not a controlled laboratory measurement of specific pigment reactions.

 Metric Baseline (DIY) Professional (Pro-Grade) Restoration (Master-Class)